michael105/michael105.github.io/index.md

 Some more discussion with ai, and suddenly - x11 properties.

 So - the ai didn't understand my problem.
-It might also have been my questioning, since I did ask for ipc.
+It might also had been my questioning, since I did ask for ipc.

 Since ai does nothing else than completion, those problems will stay.